KevJord76/milestone-project-2/README.md

   <img src="./assets/images/num-members.jpg"/>
 </p>

 Once the user is happy with their choices entered/chosen they can then activate the generate random numbers button.
 The random numbers for the chosen game will then be displayed on screen along with the associated costs.
+Again the results displayed are colour coded for each game, dark Green for Euromillions, dark Red for Lotto and dark Blue for Dailymillions.

 <!--- Results image -->
 - __Results__